-Please be aware that delays may occur in the run-up to Christmas - help us to help you by placing your Christmas orders by 16th December.
+Please be aware that delays may occur in the run-up to Christmas - help us to help you by placing your Christmas orders by 15th December.
 For deliveries outside capital cities please allow a few extra days.
-Our retail store and dispatch office is closed between 24th December and 1st January inclusive.
-Online orders can still be placed and deliveries will resume after the New Year holiday.
+Our retail store and dispatch office is closed between 24th December and 3rd January inclusive.
+Online orders can still be placed and deliveries will resume when the office re-opens.

 Is there anything wrong with this shopping site?
 Are you getting errors that shouldn't be there?
 Please feel free to share these with Simon Loffler at email@example.com and he'll promptly try and resolve any issues.

 Our team in Adelaide aim to provide a fast, efficient and polite service to all our customers.
 If you are unhappy with any aspect of the service you have received, please e-mail Helen detailing the nature of your feedback and we will do our best to resolve the problem for you.

 Q: How do I navigate around the site and find a product?

 A: Choose the product category from the menu on the top of your screen.
 Once you click one of these categories, and choose a sub-category, a list will appear of all the products in that category.
 Now all you need to do is click the product you wish to read more about.

 Q: Can I search for a product using the NI product reference from the paper catalogue or search terms?

 A: Yes!
 Definitely.
 Simply go to the homepage or top of this page and find a search box.
 Then either enter the NI product reference code (usually a three or four digit number) or some words that best describe the product you are wanting to find and click the search button or press enter.
 See below for an example.

 Q: How do I add a product to my basket?

 A: Look out for the "ADD TO BASKET" buttons next to the product you'd like to order.
 Click on this button and the product will be added to your basket.